hitman-cracked-peacock/hitman-cracked-peacock/README.md

 	1) HITMAN 3 - World of Assassinations (Any cracked version should work as far as I am aware but opting for the steam version is preferred)
 	2) Peacock Cracked Local Server Files
-	3) HITMAN 3 Goldberg cracked files
+	3) HITMAN 3 Goldberg Cracked Files

 # Steps: